Answers, details and little ideas about

 I like quieter gatherings with shared experiences and time to think.
 It will be rich in information, but intimate.
 No really early sessions.
 No long hikes between presentations with a ten-minute "passing period."
 Time to sit and visit and play.
 There will be table games, toys, puzzles and coloring sheets.

-Speakers have been invited based mostly on their value to the Always Learning discussion.
+Originally, speakers were invited based mostly on their value to the Always Learning discussion.
+Lately, personal experience with them has been a large factor.
+And lately, the hoppinest discussions are on facebook at Radical Unschooling Info.
 The discussions will be all unschooling, all the time.

 *When?

 The week between Christmas and New Year's.
 The hotel rates are good for a whole week, and every night will count toward our group's credit (applied toward meeting rooms).
-If you want the full conference experience, please stay there at least Thursday the 27th through Saturday night, the 28th.
-We will have one evening session Thursday, all-day doings Friday and Saturday, and a couple of things Sunday morning.
+If you want the full conference experience, try to stay at least Saturday through and Monday nights.
 Then people can leave to have New Year's at home or somewhere.
 But if you want to stay longer, others will be too, and it will be helpful toward the cost of the symposium (for us to get the conference rooms and to cover some of the nights the speakers stay), so THANK YOU for staying at the hotel!
-Reviews from the feedback forms following the 2011 conference are here: Comments on the hotel

 *Where is it going to be?